sojs-coder/forge/docs/api/Spawner.md

 -   `spawnRate: number`
     The time in milliseconds between each spawn event.
 Defaults to `1000` (1 second).

+-   `maxSpawns?: number`
+    The maximum number of objects this spawner will create.
+Set to `Infinity` for continuous spawning.
+Defaults to `Infinity`.

+## Properties

+-   `objectToSpawn: () => GameObject`
+    A function that returns a new `GameObject` instance to be spawned.

+-   `spawnRate: number`
+    The time in milliseconds between each spawn event.

 -   `maxSpawns: number`
     The maximum number of objects this spawner will create.

-Set to `Infinity` for continuous spawning.
-Defaults to `10`.
+-   `spawnCount: number`
+    The number of objects that have been spawned by this spawner.

+-   `lastSpawnTime: number`
+    The timestamp of the last spawn event.

 ## How it Works